Stateless People

 - An introductory text on the problem of statelessness.

-- To be piloted in 2012.
+- Annual; first launched in 2012.

 Further Reading

-Bhabha, Jacqueline, ed., Children Without a State: A Global Human Rights Challenge, MIT Press, 2011
+Bhabha, Jacqueline, ed., Children without a State: A Global Human Rights Challenge, MIT Press, 2011

 Blitz, Brad K. and Maureen Lynch, eds., Statelessness and Citizenship: A Comparative Study on the Benefits of Nationality, Edward Elgar, 2011